NoBlackBoxes/LastBlackBox/course/bootcamp/day_4/Morning.md

-I know it is in German, but you just click “New Server”, use the protocol SFTP, add the IP address of your Raspberry Pi (In the screenshot is MY IP-Address, which is not necessarily yours!), and add the username/password for connection.
-Next, click on “Connect”, and you will see something like this:
+I know it is in German, but you just click “New Server”, use the protocol SFTP, add the IP address of your Raspberry Pi (In the screenshot is MY IP-Address, which is not necessarily yours!), set the **port to 22** and add the username/password for connection.
+Next, click on “Connect”, and you will see something like this (the port is missing though):

 ![](./media/image3.png)

 On the left is your PC, on the right is your Rapsberry Pi.
 By using drag&drop, you can move files from your PC to the Raspberry Pi and vice versa.
-For example, you can now navigate to the folder, where you saved your videos (e.g. /home/pi/…) and transfer them to your computer.
+For example, you can now navigate to the folder, where you saved your videos (e.g. `/home/pi/…`) and transfer them to your computer.
 Try to open the files and watch the video (check both, h264 – that shouldn’t work, and mp4 – that should work).